MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 ## Frequently asked questions

 ### What if I require ALM or ELM for my Finance and Operations apps environment?
 - For partners who require full environment lifecycle management capabilities, see the [Partner Sandbox License Request](https://experience.dynamics.com/requestlicense) to review the new partner offer.
-If you require access to a Tier 1 environment for development and testing, go to [Microsoft](microsoft.com) for more information.
 - For partners seeking more information about Internal Use Rights, see [Internal Use Rights cloud and software benefit (microsoft.com)](https://partner.microsoft.com/membership/internal-use-software).

 ### Can I extend my trial beyond 30 days?